Understanding Redis Cache Topology

 client.setex(key, ttl, value)

 Monitoring used_memory_rss versus maxmemory is critical.
-RSS includes fragmentation overhead; if the ratio exceeds 1.2, memory defragmentation (activedefrag yes) should be enabled, or the node requires vertical scaling.
+RSS includes fragmentation overhead; if mem_fragmentation_ratio exceeds 1.2, enabling activedefrag yes or vertically scaling the node should be evaluated.

 Manual cluster expansion introduces human error and prolonged rebalancing windows.
 Automated scaling pipelines should trigger node provisioning when used_memory/maxmemory exceeds 0.75 across three consecutive polling intervals.
 The expansion workflow follows a deterministic sequence:

-- Provision & Join: Deploy a new Redis instance with identical configuration and join it to the cluster as an empty primary.
+1. Provision and Join: Deploy a new Redis instance with identical configuration and join it to the cluster as an empty primary.

-- Assign Slots: Reshard a contiguous slot range onto the new primary (resharding targets primaries, so the node must be a master, not a replica).
+2. Assign Slots: Reshard a contiguous slot range onto the new primary.

 redis-cli --cluster add-node 10.0.1.13:6379 10.0.1.10:6379